Drone in yellow cedar with burned patterning

 Mid E Mahogany, Toucan series drone

 Please remember that flutes can be designed to give a variety of voices, from clear to breathy, bright to mellow, soft to loud, edgy to relaxed, and combinations too numerous to mention.
-It is possible (within reason) to voice a softwood flute to sound like a hardwood one, and vice versa, but it is best to let the wood speak for itself and show its own resonance and character.
+For a simple comparison of clear versus breathy, listen to the English Ash mid G and the Western Red Cedar Gathering G. And while it is possible (within reason) to voice a softwood flute to sound like a hardwood one, and vice versa, it is best to let the wood speak for itself and show its own resonance and character.
 I do get requests from some, particularly from pro players and performers, who want the characteristic cedar flute sound but from a more resilient hardwood that will take the knocks of stage and transport a bit more readily; in these instances I am happy to oblige.

 Please note, for best results the audio clips should be listened to either through a dedicated PC speaker system or through headphones; monitors that have inclusive speakers rarely give anything like a representative sound or audio spectrum!